hodangkhoinguyen/ecs150-project1/REPORT.md

 to see if that command is built-in.
 3. If there are 2 pipelines or more, then it will use pipe to assign read and write endings for each forked child.
+4. Close all pipes for each child and parent process.

 ### Parsing the command